hackoregon/2019-backend-docker/README.md

 RUN chmod +x *.py

 ## run your entrypoint file
-ENTRYPOINT [ "/code/bin/development-docker-entrypoint.sh" ]
+ENTRYPOINT [ "/code/bin/docker-entrypoint.sh" ]
 ```

 2. Create a .env file in root folder to pass in environment variables.
-Currently the application is set to use a "DEBUG" variable to move from development mode vs. production.
-It is also setup to use a postgis driver instead of sqlite3, so will require database credentials
+If you add the Postgres related vars, app will use postgres, otherwise defaults to sqlite3.

 Example:
 ```